lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Ⓡ If an effect causes you to search your library or crypt, shuffle that deck afterward.

-**Requirements for Playing Cards**.
+#### 1.6.1.3.
+Requirements for Playing Cards

 Each library card has symbols on the attribute bar (the marble stripe on the left side) for the card type (except for master cards), the clan or Discipline (if any) required to play the card and the cost (if any) of playing that card.
 Some cards will have other requirements (such as capacity or title) stated in the card text.
 Only a minion who meets the requirements given on a minion card can play it, while only a Methuselah who controls a ready minion who meets the requirements of a master card can play it.

 Ⓡ A card with a clan symbol only requires a ready member of that clan *when played*.
 You don't need a clan member to gain control of the card